 Hudson Falls UMC

 About Our Service

 Our Sunday service is a casual and traditional celebration with a mix of hymns, contemporary music and videos.
 The choir sings and there is a special message for the children.
 The Pastor preaches and teaches on topics that are relevant to daily living.
 And there's always good food and conversation at our fellowship time in the Christ Cafe after the service.
 Join us!

 Children in Church

-After the worship service each Sunday you are invited to gather in the Lounge (directly adjacent to the sanctuary) for coffee, other refreshments, and conversation.
+After the worship service each Sunday you are invited to gather in the Christ Cafe (directly adjacent to the sanctuary) for coffee, other refreshments, and conversation.
 If you are visiting with us this is a great time for us to give you a proper welcome and get to know each other.

 Celebrating the Sacraments

 In the United Methodist tradition we celebrate two sacraments: baptism and the Lord's Supper, or communion.
-If you are interested in baptism contact Pastor Derek or the church office.
+If you are interested in baptism contact Rev. Kim or the church office.
 Here at HFUMC we offer communion on the first Sunday of the month with an open communion table, which means everyone is welcome to receive the bread and the juice.
 We invite you to come forward, receive a piece of bread, dip it in the juice and return to your seat or use the chancel railing for personal prayer.